4 DAYS FROM $1,599

 Panoramic schooner sailing in Ilhabela

-Ilhabela, located along the northern coast, is the largest island in the country and known as the sailing capital of Brazil.
+Today, we will anchor offshore and board a tender into Ilhabela, the largest island in the country and known as the sailing capital of Brazil.
 Long before attracting visitors with its charm, this was a popular destination for pirates and buccaneers who used its bays and canals for shelter.
 You’ll have the opportunity to sail the day away aboard a two-masted schooner.
 The unspoiled beauty of this island, with its numerous waterfalls and immeasurable flora and fauna, will take your breath away as you motor through the São Sebastião Channel.
 You’ll head towards Pereque Beach and its downtown area as your guide regales you with fascinating stories about this captivating locale as you sip on caipirinha, the country’s national cocktail.

 Visit the lush paradise of Ilha Grande